-Keep your eyes peeled for British cauliflower, celeriac, cabbages in red and white, kale, leeks, salsify, spinach, spring onions, swede, artichoke, beetroot, carrots, chicory, parsnip, radishes, rhubarb, sorrel, spring greens, watercress, purple sprouting broccoli and the first of the season’s wild garlic – find out where to forage for it in Cardiff.
+Keep your eyes peeled for British cauliflower, celeriac, cabbages in red and white, kale, leeks, salsify, spinach, spring onions, swede, artichoke, beetroot, carrots, chicory, parsnip, radishes, rhubarb, sorrel, spring greens, watercress, and one of my faves – purple sprouting broccoli.
+You can also find the first of the season’s wild garlic – find out where to forage for it in Cardiff.

 When it comes to seafood, look out for MSC certified cockles, dab, dover sole, gurnard, hake, langoustine, lemon sole, lobster, mussels, oysters, red mullet, wild salmon, shrimp, whitebait, and winkles.

 This is also a great time of year for blood oranges – during the winter, oranges supplied to the UK from southern Europe (particularly Spain) are high in quality and low in price.
-To enjoy these as a guilt-free treat, they should be sea-freighted (rather than flown in at high carbon cost) – ask your greengrocer or veg box supplier who should be able to confirm.
+To enjoy these eco-guilt free, they should be sea-freighted (rather than flown in at high carbon cost) – ask your greengrocer or veg box supplier who should be able to confirm how they get theirs.